ipfs/kubo/docs/config.md

 storage system.

 - `StorageMax`
-An upper limit on the total size of the ipfs repository's datastore.
-Writes to the datastore will begin to fail once this limit is reached.
+A soft upper limit for the size of the ipfs repository's datastore.
+With `StorageGCWatermark`, is used to calculate whether to trigger a gc run (only if `--enable-gc` flag is set).

 Default: `10GB`